 - Evidence of good moral character as determined by the Missouri State Board of Nursing in the Nurse Practice Act (1999) and by the American Nurses’ Association Code of Ethics for Nurses (2015).

-- All nursing prerequisites and general education courses must be completed at the time of admission.
+- All nursing prerequisites must be completed at the time of admission.
 Computer literacy is required to be admitted to the nursing program.

 - A minimum of a 2.75 cumulative grade-point average is required at the time of application.

 - Minimum grade of C in all nursing prerequisites and nursing courses.
 A student receiving a grade lower than C in any nursing prerequisite may repeat that course only one time.
 If the course was taken at UCM, it must be repeated at UCM.

 - A student receiving more than one D and/or F in a course or courses with a nursing prefix will not be eligible for admission into the program.